East Building 3 Oracle Boulevarde,

 To Root canal or not root canal that is the question………………

 The aim of Root canal or Endodontic treatment, as it is known, is to save a badly decayed or infected tooth from needing to be extracted.
 This is done by cleaning out the inflamed & infected pulp, (the pulp is the soft tissue deep inside the tooth that contains nerves & blood vessels) using special instruments called files.
 Each root canal is cleaned out & enlarged.
 Medicaments are also placed inside the root canal to stop the pain & infection.
 You may need to come back a few times to complete the treatment.
-A filling or crown is then constructed to protect the treated tooth.
+A filling or dental crown is then constructed to protect the treated tooth.

 An infected pulp may be the result of: